exbuddha/InternetAwareApp/README.md

 2. Attach the task to the application runner:

        attach(::runAsync) { result ->
-           // ... capture the result on a main thread }
+           // ... capture result on a main thread
+       }

 3. Start or resume the runner: